Quacox/American-Option-Pricing-and-Greek-Calculation/README.md

 Formula: $\Gamma = \dfrac{V_u - 2V_c + V_d}{(S_u - S_c)(S_c - S_d)}$

+$V_c$ is the option value at the current node.

+$S_c$ is the price of the underlying asset at the current node.

 ### Theta : $\Theta$

 Theta measures the sensitivity of the option price to the passage of time.